-Soldering Your LED Grow Light Circuit
+Soldering Your LED Grow Light Strips

 If you are new to soldering as I was, I highly recommend this video: How To Solder One concern I had was the safety of soldering my own wiring but because of the AC adaptor this is a very low voltage.
 If you make a mistake and solder a negative side to a positive side, you will not electrocute yourself.
 I know, because I accidentally did this a few times.
 All that happens is that the light strip won’t turn on.
 With that said, I never use your lighting with the AC power adaptor, and be careful of the soldering iron as it is extremely hot.

 My video will show me soldering but this video (How to Solder) explains it so much better than I do.
 I like putting my soldering iron in a mug as a holder because it’s less likely to tip over.